 Bipolar and addiction are both debilitating conditions, but when they co-occur in a dual diagnosis, you’ll need specialized treatment to get back on track.

-There is a robust body of research into the interrelationship between bipolar disorder and addiction.
+There is a robust body of research exploring the interrelationship between bipolar disorder and addiction.

 In the above study, 58% of respondents experienced bipolar and alcohol addiction, while 38% experienced bipolar and drug addiction.